 “When we came back on a Wednesday and had like 22,000 at 8 p.m. we couldn’t wait for a weekend game because we knew it was going to be like this,” Franch said.
 “We ended the way we wanted to.
 We didn’t start the way we wanted to, but we found a way to win and that was with the help of our fans.”

 Crystal Dunn found the back of the net early for the Courage.
 However, the lead lasted the first half and then disaster struck for the Courage.
 Two own goals gave the Thorns three points at home.
-Goalkeeper Stephanie Labbé tapped the ball into her own net, while Abby Erceg slotted an own goal past Labbé in the 82nd minute.
+Goalkeeper Stephanie Labbé tapped the ball into her own net, while Abby Erceg slotted an own goal past Labbé in the 82nd minute to the delight of the Portland record crowd.

 After the match, Icelandic international Dagný Brynjarsdóttir said that the support was amazing.